 Preparing for GCSE Results Day - how can I help my child?

 Waiting for GCSE results can be a nerve-wracking time for your teen.
-It may feel particularly stressful this year with uncertainties over how grades will be awarded and what this means for your child's next steps.
 It can also be a stressful time for you too.
 In this article we explain what happens on GCSE results day, what your teen's options are and what they can do if they haven't done as well as they had hoped.

 How are results collected?